hamoudy41/SemanticWebApplication/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See [license-url] for more information.
+See `LICENCE` for more information.